gprettyman/gprettyman/README.md

 - 👋 Hi, I’m @gprettyman -- (Grayson Prettyman)
 - 👀 I have a teaching background, and a love for coding.
-I have some in my free time, but have never had the time to focus on and develop those skills until now!
+I have done some programming in my free time, but have never had the time to focus on and develop those skills until now!
 - 📫 How to reach me -- graysonprettyman@outlook.com

 <!---